dhammateca/dhammapada-munindo/manuscript/markdown/dhp-11.md

 my heart is as one with the unmade.

 155.\\
-Those who while still young\\
+Those who, while still young,\\
-neither choose a life of renunciation,\\
+neither choose a life of renunciation\\
 nor earn a good living,\\
 end up like dejected old herons\\
 beside a pond without fish.

 156.\\
-Those who while still young\\
+Those who, while still young,\\
-neither choose a life of renunciation,\\
+neither choose a life of renunciation\\
 nor earn a good living,\\
 will end up bemoaning the past,\\
 falling like spent arrows\\